Digital Marketing Strategies and Ideas for Startups in 2023

 B2B customers typically use six different channels in their buying journey.
 Almost two-thirds of them will be frustrated by their experiences.

 Wherever someone may be along the buyer’s journey, you’ll want to help, coax, encourage, and respond to any actions they’re taking in relation to your business.
-In fact, a major pain point for 40 percent of surveyed buyers is slow response time from sales reps.
+In fact, a major pain point for 40 percent of surveyed buyers is a slow response time from sales reps.
 Other frustrations included a sluggish reordering process, which troubled almost a third of survey respondents.
 Automation can help solve those problems and more by spurring communications, offering helpful links, and tying in customized past ordering data for individual customers.

 In essence, what you’re doing is transforming your business into one that’s customer-focused.
 B2B buyers want the following: